Fast Robust Kernel Regression through Sign Gradient Descent with Early Stopping: Kernel Regression with the l1 and linf Norms

 In this section, we replace the squared $\ell_2$ norm of KRR in Equation \ref{eq:equ_alpha2} by the $\ell_\infty$ and $\ell_1$ norms, respectively, to obtain $\ell_\infty$ and $\ell_1$ regularized kernel regression, which we abbreviate as K$\ell_\infty$R and K$\ell_1$R, respectively.
 We also connect the explicitly regularized algorithms K$\ell_\infty$R and K$\ell_1$R to kernel sign gradient descent, KSGD, and kernel coordinate descent, KCD, with early stopping, similarly to how we related KRR and KGF in Section \ref{sec:kgf}.
 The six algorithms and their abbreviations are stated in Table \ref{tab:abbrs}.

 The objective functions for K$\ell_\infty$R and K$\ell_1$R are, respectively

 and

 In contrast to KRR, unless the data is uncorrelated, no closed-form solutions exist for Equations \ref{eq:alphainf} and \ref{eq:alpha1}.
-However, the problems are still convex and solutions can be obtained using the iterative optimization method proximal gradient descent \citep{rockafellar1976monotone}, which, in contrast to standard gradient descent, can handle the discontinuities of the gradients of the $\ell_\infty$ and $\ell_1$ norms.
+However, the problems are still convex (strictly convex if $\K$ is strictly positive definite, which is the case for all kernels with infinite-dimensional feature expansions) and solutions can be obtained using the iterative optimization method proximal gradient descent \citep{rockafellar1976monotone}, which, in contrast to standard gradient descent, can handle the discontinuities of the gradients of the $\ell_\infty$ and $\ell_1$ norms.

-With $\ell_\infty$ regularization, a solution where all parameters contribute equally is encouraged.
-Thus, Equation \ref{eq:alphainf} promotes a solution where all observations contribute equally, as is exemplified in the top-middle panel of Figure \ref{fig:comp_af}.
-This might be a good option if outliers are present in the data.
+Applying $\ell_\infty$ regularization, which penalizes the largest parameter(s), promotes a solution with no extreme parameter values.
+Thus, Equation \ref{eq:alphainf} promotes a solution where the impact of extreme observations is alleviated, which might be beneficial if outliers are present in the data.
+Vice versa, $\ell_1$, or lasso, regularization promotes a sparse solution, where parameters are added sequentially to the model, with the most significant parameters included first.
+We further demonstrate this in Section \ref{sec:exp_toy}.

-On the contrary, $\ell_1$, or lasso, regularization promotes a sparse solution, where parameters are added sequentially to the model, with the most significant parameters included first.
-A sparse solution in $\alphav$, which only includes the most significant observations, thus results in a solution that is closer to the non-regularized solution in the neighborhood of influential observations, and close to zero further away from influential observations, as is exemplified in the top-right panel of Figures \ref{fig:comp_af}.
-This might be a suitable penalty if there is a strong signal in combination with noise, since this regularization scheme has the capacity to discard the noise without introducing a too large bias to the signal; or to obtain a compressed solution, including only the most significant observations.